hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/ProductStore/README.md

 Here are the settings that can be configured in a Product Store:

 **Product Store Name** This is the name of the company.
 If the company has multiple brands this shoudl be the name of one brand.
+Make sure to update this before proceeding

 **Currency:** Fetch it from the organization’s google form.
 Generally, it is USD.